iBug/iBug-source/_posts/2022/2022-11-27-recover-minecraft-world.md

 Contrary to player data (`playerdata/*.dat`), the region file is a lot more complicated.
 Thanks to the large fan base of Minecraft, libraries for handling the file format are readily available.
 I am inclined to believe that a few steps taken and decisions made here are critical to the success of salvaging our save.

 - First and foremost, checking the logs: We know which block is going wrong, and *have faith in ourselves that we can fix it*.
-- Looking in the correct direction: Instead of using a complete "world edit" tool, we decide to find some library on GitHub and improvise from there
+- Looking in the correct direction: Instead of using a complete "world edit" tool, we decide to find some library on GitHub and improvise from there.
 - Reading the documentation carefully and in detail.
 - Doing math correctly (LOL...)

-Finally, I want to credit my friend [sirius](https://sirius1242.github.io/) for his in-depth knowledge of Minecraft, without whose help I would not have been able to take on this wonderful adventure.
+Finally, I want to credit my friend [sirius](https://sirius1242.github.io/) for his unsurpassed knowledge of Minecraft, without whose help I would not have been able to take on this wonderful adventure.